 The Nine Mile Creek Watershed District will continue to support the role of the Citizen Advisory Committee (CAC).
 In 2020, new members will be recruited to fill vacant seats.
-The CAC will assist with education and outreach planning and events, volunteering at education events, reviewing residential cost share grant applications, and assisting with photo selection for 2021 District photo calendar (a biennial calendar that is distrusted through city partners to showcase the watershed in pictures and provide educational tips on water quality to the general public).
+The CAC will assist with education and outreach planning and events, volunteering at education events, reviewing residential cost share grant applications, and assisting with photo selection for 2021 District photo calendar, among other tasks.